 - “Certificate of Specialization: Intermediate Level” for a student who completes through level VI or VII (ASL students need to complete through High Intermediate ASL B).

 - Certificate will state “A student earning Certificate of Specialization: Intermediate Level has made language learning a significant part of the student’s academic career and has successfully completed a curriculum designed to solidify linguistic skills at the intermediate level.
 In addition, the student has also completed at least two academic courses or special projects that provide context for the student’s language study.
 Intermediate skills include the ability to hold extended conversations on topics related to home, family, friends, school, work, and community; and the ability to use the language to manage logistics of everyday life such as taking care of shopping, transportation, lodging, and other necessities.
 Some students will perform above the intermediate level by this point.”
+NOTE: For a student who completes through level VI, the certificate will say "Intermediate" and for a student who completed through level VII, the certificate will say "High Intermediate."
+All other wording is the same.

 - “Certificate of Specialization: Advanced Level” for a student who completes through level VIII or above.
 ASL students need to complete at least one course above High Intermediate ASL B (students who took Mentored ASL VI in Spring 2017 should contact the Center).